tomersh/Train/README.md

 Train
 =====

-a simple dependency injection framework for objective c, written while traveling in a train!
+A simple dependency injection framework for objective c, written while traveling in a train!

 ## Usage
 Add an Ivar to your Class file with the IOC prefix and the service you want to inject.